 Krishna: Arjuna, the some eight important aspects of Tax audit are as follows:

-2. The taxpayers whose annual turnover is less than Rs.1 Crore and claims its profit to be less than 8%, will have to get his books audited compulsorily.
+2. The taxpayers whose annual turnover is less than Rs.2 Crore and claims its profit to be less than 8% or 6% by opting for presumptive taxation, they will have to get his books audited compulsorily u/s 44AD.

 4. While filling income tax return, true information has to be given and balance sheet, profit and loss account, taxable turnover, tax and TDS, etc. information has to be uploaded along with it and these details are verified in tax audit.
 This way, a taxpayer gets tax audit done and later files income tax return.